Table of Contents

 - Type 4a: The myocardial infarction occurs as part of a PCI.

-  The rupture can be triggered by e.g. physical or psychological stress, drastic blood pressure

-  fluctuations or in the course of circadian rhythms that are accompanied by changes in the

-  coagulation activity (stronger coagulation early in the morning).
+The rupture can be triggered by e.g. physical or psychological stress, drastic blood pressure fluctuations or in the course of circadian rhythms that are accompanied by changes in coagulation activity (stronger coagulation early in the morning).

 Clinical signs of myocardial infarction

-  However, infarction pain can also be atypical, such as upper abdominal pain, feeling of faintness

-  combined with fear and sweating, dyspnea, nausea or vomiting.
-These atypical pain symptoms are

-  frequently found in women, diabetics or older people.
+However, infarction pain can also be atypical, such as upper abdominal pain, feeling of faintness combined with fear and sweating, dyspnea, nausea, or vomiting.
+These atypical pain symptoms are frequently found in women, diabetics, or older people.

-  History and physical exam for myocardial infarction
+History and physical examination for myocardial infarction

-  Lab diagnostics for myocardial infarction
+Laboratory diagnostics for myocardial infarction

 The following table provides an overview of the various parameters:

 In the case of NSTEMI, the ST-segment may be temporarily depressed and may be accompanied by a negative pre-terminal T-wave.
 The ECG changes in NSTEMI are often atypical, which means that an infarction can only be ruled out through repeated heart enzyme counts.